-c.
+- c.
 Frequency.
-Chronic toxicity monitoring shall be as specified below:

-- i.
-The Discharger shall monitor routinely once per year. - ii.
-The Discharger shall accelerate monitoring to monthly after either exceeding a three-sample median of 1 chronic toxicity unit $(TU_c)$ or a single-sample maximum of 2 TUc.
+Chronic toxicity monitoring shall be as specified below: - i.
+The Discharger shall monitor routinely twice per year. - ii.
+The Discharger shall accelerate monitoring to monthly after exceeding a singlesample maximum of 10 TUc (100/NOEL).
 Based on the TUc results, the Executive Officer may specify a different frequency for accelerated monitoring to ensure that accelerated monitoring provides useful information. - iii.
 The Discharger shall return to routine monitoring if accelerated monitoring does not exceed the trigger in ii, above. - iv.
 If accelerated monitoring confirms consistent toxicity in excess of the trigger in ii, above, the Discharger shall continue accelerated monitoring and initiate toxicity reduction evaluation (TRE) procedures in accordance with section V.B.3, below. - v.
-The Discharger shall return to routine monitoring after implementing appropriate elements of the TRE, and either the toxicity drops below the trigger in ii, above, or, based on the TRE results, the Executive Officer determines that accelerated monitoring would no longer provide useful information.

-Monitoring conducted pursuant to a TRE shall satisfy the requirements for routine and accelerated monitoring while the TRE is underway.
+The Discharger shall return to routine monitoring after implementing appropriate elements of the TRE, and either the toxicity drops below the trigger in ii, above, or, based on the TRE results, the Executive Officer determines that accelerated monitoring would no longer provide useful information. - vi.
+Monitoring conducted pursuant to a TRE shall satisfy the requirements for routine and accelerated monitoring while the TRE is underway. - d.

-- d.
 Methodology.
 Sample collection, handling, and preservation shall be in accordance with U.S. EPA protocols.
-In addition, bioassays shall be conducted in compliance with the most recently promulgated test methods, as shown in Appendix E-2.
-These are Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently first edition (EPA/600/R-95-136), Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014) and Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, currently fourth edition (EPA-821-R2-02-013).
-If these protocols prove unworkable, the Executive Officer and the Environmental Laboratory Accreditation Program may grant exceptions in writing upon the Discharger's request with justification.
+Bioassays shall be conducted in compliance with the most recently promulgated test methods, as shown in Appendix E-2.
+These are Short Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to West Coast Marine and Estuarine Organisms, currently first edition (EPA/600/R-95-136), Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014) and Short-Term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Marine and Estuarine Organisms, currently third edition (EPA-821-R-02-014).
+If these protocols prove unworkable, the Executive Officer and the Environmental Laboratory

+Accreditation Program may grant exceptions in writing upon the Discharger's request with justification.

 If the Discharger demonstrates that specific identifiable substances in the discharge are rapidly rendered harmless upon discharge to the receiving water, compliance with the chronic toxicity limit may be determined after test samples are adjusted to remove the influence of those substances.
-Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration and that the adjustment will not remove the influence of other substances must be obtained prior to any such adjustment. - e.
+The adjustment shall not remove the influence of other substances.
+Written acknowledgement that the Executive Officer concurs with the Discharger's demonstration must be obtained prior to any such adjustment.

+e.
 Dilution Series.
-The Discharger shall conduct tests at 100%, 50%, 25%, 10%, and 5%.
+The Discharger shall conduct tests at 20%, 10%, 5%, 2.5%, 1.25%, and 0.625%.
 The "%" represents percent effluent as discharged.
 Test sample pH may be controlled to the level of the effluent sample as received prior to being salted up.